MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/advanced-hunting-query-language.md

 Click **Run query** to see the results.
 You can expand the screen view so you can focus on your hunting query and the results.

-## Learn common query operators for Advanced hunting
+## Learn common query operators for advanced hunting

 Now that you've run your first query and have a general idea of its components, it's time to backtrack a little bit and learn some basics.
-The Kusto query language used by Advanced hunting supports a range of operators, including the following common ones.
+The Kusto query language used by advanced hunting supports a range of operators, including the following common ones.

 | Operator | Description and usage |
 |--|--|